-where the allocation under the Anchor Investor Portion is more than $\notin 100$ million but up to $\notin 2,500$ million under the Anchor Investor Portion, subject to a minimum Allotment of $\notin 50$ million per Anchor Investor, and (iii) in case of allocation above $\notin 2,500$ million under the Anchor Investor Portion, a minimum of five such investors and a maximum of 15 Anchor Investors for allocation up to $\notin 2,500$ million, and an additional 10 Anchor Investors for every additional $\notin 2,500$ million or part thereof will be permitted, subject to minimum allotment of $\notin 50$ million per Anchor Investor.
-An Anchor Investor will make a minimum Bid of such number of Equity Shares, that the Bid Amount is at least $\notin 100$ million.
-One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
-For further information, please see the section entitled "Offer Procedure" on page 339.
+(1) Our Company and the Selling Shareholders may, in consultation with the BRLMs, has allocated up to 60% of the QIB Category to Anchor Investors on a discretionary basis subject to there being (i) a maximum of two Anchor Investors, where allocation in the Anchor Investor Portion is up to ₹ 100 million, (ii) minimum of two and maximum of 15 Anchor Investors, where the allocation under the Anchor Investor Portion is more than ₹ 100 million but up to ₹ 2,500 million under the Anchor Investor Portion, subject to a minimum Allotment of ₹ 50 million per Anchor Investor, and (iii) in case of allocation above ₹ 2,500 million under the Anchor Investor Portion, a minimum of five such investors and a maximum of 15 Anchor Investors for allocation up to ₹ 2,500 million, and an additional 10 Anchor Investors for every additional ₹ 2,500 million or part thereof will be permitted, subject to minimum allotment of ₹ 50 million per Anchor Investor.
+An Anchor Investor made a minimum Bid of such number of Equity Shares, that the Bid Amount is at least ₹ 100 million.
+One-third of the Anchor Investor Portion were reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
+For further information, please see the section entitled "Offer Procedure" on page 337.